Allianz and BSD launch partnership to improve safety in bobsleighing

 Allianz SE

-The Allianz Group is one of the world’s leading insurers and asset managers with around 97 million customers* in nearly 70 countries.
+The Allianz Group is one of the world’s leading insurers and asset managers, active in almost 70 countries and serving around 97 million private and corporate customers*.
 Allianz customers benefit from a broad range of personal and corporate insurance services, ranging from property, life and health insurance to assistance services to credit insurance and global business insurance.
 Allianz is one of the world’s largest investors, managing around 764 billion euros** on behalf of its insurance customers.
 Furthermore, our asset managers PIMCO and Allianz Global Investors manage about 2.0 trillion euros** of third-party assets.
 Thanks to our systematic integration of ecological and social criteria in our business processes and investment decisions, we are among the leaders in the insurance industry in the Dow Jones Sustainability Index.
 In 2025, over 156,000 employees achieved total business volume of 186.9 billion euros and an operating profit of 17.4 billion euros for the Group.

 * Customer count reflects Allianz customers in consolidated entities that are part of the customer reporting scope only.